mdvanes/polygram/BLOG.md

 # Linting

-Although there is a [polymer-linter](https://github.com/Polymer/polymer-linter), it is [advised](https://github.com/Polymer/polymer-linter#use-with-other-tools) to use Polymer Linter combined with other linters, and a obvious choice is TSLint.
+Although there is a [polymer-linter](https://github.com/Polymer/polymer-linter), it is [advised](https://github.com/Polymer/polymer-linter#use-with-other-tools) to use Polymer Linter combined with other linters, and an obvious choice is TSLint.

 The way that TSLint is configured with Webpack, means that it will only lint TypeScript that is not embedded in HTML: